 Yayasan is a company limited by guarantee.
 The Group has de facto control over Yayasan due to control over the source of funding.
-During the year, a subsidiary of the Company has made donations of RM1,519,800 (2023: RM191,000) to Yayasan for activities advancing and benefitting the community.
-The subsidiary intend to continue providing such support to Yayasan.
+During the year, subsidiaries of the Company has made donations of RM1,063,000 (2024: RM1,519,800) to Yayasan for activities advancing and benefitting the community.
+The subsidiaries intend to continue providing such support to Yayasan.